apache/flink/docs/content.zh/docs/connectors/datastream/filesystem.md

 ##### Parquet format

 Flink contains built in convenience methods for creating Parquet writer factories for Avro data.
-These methods and their associated documentation can be found in the ParquetAvroWriters class.
+These methods and their associated documentation can be found in the AvroParquetWriters class.

 For writing to other Parquet compatible data formats, users need to create the ParquetWriterFactory with a custom implementation of the ParquetBuilder interface.